-With private sector IR35 reform barely over 12 months away, we asked a leading IR35 advisory firm what practical steps professional contractors can take now to prepare in advance for the changes.
+With private sector IR35 reform looming, we asked a leading IR35 advisory firm what practical steps professional contractors can take now to prepare in advance for the changes.

-Clearly, there is a great deal of uncertainty not only about how precisely the rules will operate in the private sector (a further consultation is due shortly) but also how clients will practically operate the new legislation.
+Clearly, there is a great deal of uncertainty regarding the way in which clients manage the new legislation.

 Here, Qdos have provided some useful advice to help contractors deal with the new rules.

 While some businesses have already been in touch with contractors regarding the reform, with many others to follow suit in the coming months, if contractors haven’t heard from their engager and or agency about IR35 reform, we advise them to reach out.

 This is to ensure the client, and recruitment agency (when involved), is taking the necessary steps to make well-informed status decisions.

 As a contractor, it’s also worth speaking with other contractors who work for the same client before approaching your engager together.
 This way, they are more likely to listen, should your initial conversation fall on deaf ears.

 Engagers need to understand that by collaborating with contractors, they have a much better chance of setting IR35 status accurately and remaining compliant.
 There are some specific tips for clients here.

 Request a Confirmation of Arrangements (CoA)